Jon and Melisandre sail North

 Jon did not recoil, nor push her away.
 He returned the gaze, not daring to speak.
 His breathing slowed, and the cabin fell silent, save for the creaking floorboards.
 Something had awoken inside Jon—the flames, the wolfblood, the vision of Bran—they all seemed to melt away at the warmth of her palm.
 Jon could not remember the last time he had felt so calm, or seen something so lovely.
 He drew closer to Melisandre, his heart pounding, all reason and purpose deserting his mind.
 Only the desire remained, a swelling in his heart, a burning in his veins, like weeping fire.

 Ghost stirred inside him, and he could smell her all at once, from the flowery fragrance in her hair, to the wine on her tongue, to the perfume wafting from her chest.
-Down and down it went, mingling with beads of sweat that clung to her breasts and her belly and her hips, down and down to the wet warmth between thighs.
+Down and down it went, mingling with beads of sweat that clung to her breasts and her belly and her hips, down and down to the wet warmth between her thighs.
 She was spring, she was life, she was youth, she was everything he never knew he wanted.
 He edged even closer.
 Close enough to touch, to taste the softness of her skin.
-Her eyes widened, her eyelashes long and curling.
+Her eyes widened, her lashes long and curling.
 Strands of crimson hair danced in the flickering lantern light.
-Her hand slid around curve of his neck.
+Her hand slid around the curve of his neck.